vpelss/Emogics_Tarot_Script_WP/README.md

 ## Emogic Tarot Reading plugin for Wordpress

-A Tarot Reading plugin for Wordpress

-For casual users:
-Easily add a Tarot reader to your wordpress site.
+Casual users will be able to easily add a Tarot reader to their wordpress site.
 We provide 2 databases, use the standard Rider-Waite deck images, and a few spreads.

-For advanced users:

-You will find this is the most flexible Tarot plugin.
+Advanced users will find this is a very flexible Tarot plugin.
-It was designed for those who are serious about making their own readings, databases, and using their own images.
+It was designed for those serious about making their own readings, databases, and using their own images.
 You can edit everything using the wordpress editor and shortcodes.
 It can easily be used for other types of readings.
 Rune readings for example.
 You just need some Rune graphics and a Rune database.